Kansas issues religious freedom order; implements same-sex benefits

 “While we disagree with the decision of the Supreme Court, it is important that all Kansans be treated with the respect and dignity they deserve,” Brownback said.

-On Tuesday morning, hours before Brownback’s order, Kansas began accepting applications from gay state workers who want to add their same-sex marriage spouses to the state’s employee health insurance plan, said Sara Belfry, spokeswoman for the Kansas Department for Health and Environment.
+On Tuesday morning, hours before Brownback’s order, Kansas began accepting applications from gay state workers who want to add their same-sex marriage spouses to the state’s employee health insurance plan, according to Sara Belfry, spokeswoman for the Kansas Department for Health and Environment.

 Kansas also began on Monday allowing same-sex spouses to use their married last names on their driver’s licenses, said Jeannine Koranda, spokeswoman of the state’s department of revenue.